SecretJuice/startup/notes.md

 ### Forms in React
 When creating forms in which you make your own requests and functionality, it's important that you start with calling `event.preventDefault`.
 Otherwise unwanted and weird behavior like page reloading and cancelled requests occured.

+### Working with Arrays in MongoDB
+If your document has an array property, you can do list operations directly on the property in mongo without replacing the property.